 All information is available through the web interface.
 Unfortunately, there is no API for integration with other software.

 What does USPS offer?

-As we can see, not all delivery services provide the necessary GPS tracking functions.
-But if you decide to integrate them into your ERP, we advise you to pay attention to a few important points:
+As we can see, not all delivery services provide every available GPS tracking function.
+But if you decide to integrate these solutions into your ERP, we advise you to pay close attention to a few very important points:

-- Does this module support all the services you need, including FedEx, UPS, UPSP, etc.?
+- Does this module support all the services you need, including FedEx, UPS, DHL, UPSP, etc.?

 - Will you get all the necessary information through this module?
 Make a list of the information you need and make sure the solution meets your needs.

 - How often is the module updated?
 Do developers of this module keep up with the ERP updates in a timely manner?
 For example, when ERP releases its update – how long does it take to receive an update for your delivery service module?